• Home

 05/04/16 | Chicken, Easy Weeknight Meals, Healthy, Main Courses, Nerdy Recipes, Recipes

-A simple chicken shawarma recipe with tender, smokey and flavorful chicken and a salty garlic and lemon yogurt sauce served over crisp veggies and warm pita bread.
+An easy chicken shawarma recipe with tender, smokey and flavorful chicken and a garlic and lemon yogurt sauce served over crisp veggies and warm pita bread.

 Easy chicken shawarma with yogurt sauce on a wooden plate.